teuben/teunix/Install/Linux_U20.04.md

 Before we start, there are two ways to install U20:  fresh  and updating from U18.
 My experience has always been that the former is more stable.
 More than often weird things happen when you upgrade.
+I've heard this from multiple sources.

 Secondly, installing a desktop based OS is getting pretty involved, and taking the better part of the day.
-Why?
+This is hard, many people keep thus running on their OS version for a longer than should be needed time.

 1. Install a few hundred packages
 2. Install and configure the various KDE components
 3. Install plugins for various apps (firefox, thunderbird, gimp, ....)
-3. Setting up your personal shell
+4. Setting up your personal shell (and other dotfiles)
+5. Install 3rd party applications (zoom, slack, ..)

 ## My KDE Setup